MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 <img src="./img/textbook.png" style="width: auto; height: 400px"/>
 </center>

-Roughly, a school textbook is optimized for the student to mentally grow and learn from it.
-Superimposing this into the LLM training pipeline, we could say that:
+Roughly, a school textbook is optimized for the student to mentally grow, contextualize and learn from it.
+Superimposing this over our LLM training pipeline, we could say that:

-- Descriptive information is provided by the pretraining step
+- **Descriptive information is provided by the pretraining step**
-- Examples with their solutions are provided by the supervised finetuning step
+- **Examples with their solutions are provided by the supervised finetuning step**
-- **Exercises for the LLM to solve are provided by the reinforcement learning step**
+- **Exercises for the LLM to solve and further internalize are provided by the reinforcement learning step**

 > [!NOTE]
 >Importantly, for the exercises that a student tries to solve, the student may be given the answer by the book, e.g. via its solutions section. **The key insight is that the solution is not the point of self-improvement, but the process of solving the exercise is.**

 **How can we transfer this notion to LLMs?**

-Let's say we want out LLM to work on this new task:
+Let's say we want our LLM to work on this new task:

 ```
 Emily buys 3 apples and 2 oranges.
 Each orange costs $2.
 The